missionpinball/mpf-docs/displays/widgets/image/index.rst

    auto_play:
    start_frame:

-.. note:: Ellipse widgets also have "common" widget settings for position, opacity, animations, color, style, etc. Those are not listed here, but are instead covered in :doc:`common widget settings </displays/widgets/common_settings>` page.
+.. note:: Image widgets also have "common" widget settings for position, opacity, animations, color, style, etc. Those are not listed here, but are instead covered in :doc:`common widget settings </displays/widgets/common_settings>` page.